All Episodes

 They were cheering at JPL, according to my sources.

-And then they kind of realized that they were going to be deeper by something like twelve and a half to fifteen miles.
+And then they kind of realized that they were going to be deeper by something like 12.5 to 15 miles.

 That looks like a deliberate sabotage or a deliberate program, but not an error.

-The reason is that these computer programs are checked multiple times against the ground computer.
+The reason is that these computer programs are checked multiple times against the ground computers.

 I have a layman question for you.

-Oh, whoever said that is right, but that's not the problem tonight, because what we're told is not that the Mars atmosphere was fluffier and denser and caused the unexpected drag.
+Whoever said that is right, but that's not the problem tonight because what we're told is not that the Mars atmosphere was fluffier and denser and caused the unexpected drag.

-We're saying that they dove in 12 and a half to 15 miles deeper than they should have.
+We're saying that they dove in 12.5 to 15 miles deeper than they should have.

 Which would mean there was too much or too little burn.